Staff Professional Development

 Purpose and Scope of the Program

 A staff member may receive only one individual award per academic year and no more than two individual awards in three consecutive academic years.
 An academic year begins on July 1 and concludes on June 30.
-The individual award limitation does not apply to staff who have benefitted from a group award serving the professional development needs of four or more individuals.

 Any professional development activity that begins in one academic year and concludes in another will typically receive funding only during one academic year.